San Juan River Experience

 - Packing Video

-If your child is prone to taking any pill, cream, or liquid medication, you may want to consider contacting your health care provider.
-Please bring all medication to the front office no later than the day before your student is scheduled to leave.
+- Please bring medication to the front office the Friday before your student is scheduled to leave.
 A parent must be present for us to receive and count the medication.
 Over-the-counter medication and vitamins need to be in a new, sealed container labeled with their name on it.

 Some examples are:- Acetaminophen (Tylenol, etc.) - think headaches, body aches